The Ultimate Inversion: When a Mother Becomes the Monster

 This remains one of the most uncompromising and realistic depictions of maternal horror in cinema.

-Frequently Asked Questions
+Frequently Asked Questions About Baby Blues (2008)

-Is Baby Blues (2008) based on a true story?
+Is Baby Blues (2008) based on real events?

-Why is the film considered so disturbing?
+Why is Baby Blues (2008) considered disturbing?